 Hear Me Howl!
 Introduction to the Blues

-At its core, the “blues” is derived from feelings–often feelings related to personal relationships, suffering, or social issues.
+At its core, the blues is an American music genre derived from feelings–often feelings related to personal relationships, suffering, or social issues.
 However, blues compositions can also be joyous–maybe about a new love, a new car, a new job, or even your favorite band!
-In this introductory lesson, students will explore their preconceived notions of “blues music” and learn about its foundational characteristics (lyrics, form, instrumentation, scales) through the contributions of two important blueswomen: Big Mama Thornton and Elizabeth Cotten.
+In this introductory lesson, students will explore their preconceived notions of "blues music” and learn about its foundational characteristics (lyrics, form, instrumentation, scales) through the contributions of two important blueswomen: Big Mama Thornton and Elizabeth Cotten.
 After listening to, analyzing, interpreting, and comparing two distinct examples of blues music, students will have a chance to sing along with Big Mama!

 Lesson Paths & Learning Objectives